valaphee/valaphee/README.md

 # Hi there 👋

 I'm Valaphee.
-A Software Developer, which kinda specialized on network-related development.
+A Software Developer, which kinda specialized on network-related development (and reverse engineering protocols).
+But I also really like to also get into new stuff.

 Here is a overview of all open source projects I did so far (sorted from newest to oldest):